samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 Everything that a targeted creature is wearing and carrying changes size with it.
 Any item it drops returns to normal size at once.
 A thrown weapon or piece of ammunition returns to normal size immediately after it hits or misses a target.

-***Enlarge.*** The target’s size increases by one category—from Medium to Large, for example.
+***Enlarge.*** The target's size increases by one category—from Medium to Large, for example.
 The target also has [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on Strength checks and Strength saving throws.
-The target’s attacks with its enlarged weapons or Unarmed Strikes deal an extra 1d4 damage on a hit.
+The target's attacks with its enlarged weapons or Unarmed Strikes deal an extra 1d4 damage on a hit.

-***Reduce.*** The target’s size decreases by one category—from Medium to Small, for example.
+***Reduce.*** The target's size decreases by one category—from Medium to Small, for example.
 The target also has [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on Strength checks and Strength saving throws.
-The target’s attacks with its reduced weapons or Unarmed Strikes deal 1d4 less damage on a hit (this can’t reduce the damage below 1).
+The target's attacks with its reduced weapons or Unarmed Strikes deal 1d4 less damage on a hit (this can't reduce the damage below 1).

 ---